 - Pour egg layer over the mixture in the skillet

 - Cook on stove until almost done except for the very top (should be a little wet)

 - Transfer skillet into oven and broil until top is slightly brown and set

 So what did we think?
 My husband had two suggestions and I agreed with at least one.
 We both agreed that we think the dish would be a little better with the string hash browns versus the hash rounds I used.
-In my defense I called my son and asked him if we had hash browns and he said yes.
+In my defense, I called my son and asked him if we had hash browns and he said yes.
 They weren’t quite what I wanted but figured they would do.
-My husband also thinks using the other hash browns and cook until crispy would give the bottom layer a much better texture.
+My husband also thinks using the other hash browns and cooking until crispy would give the bottom layer a much better texture.

 He also felt that additional cheese could be used for a little bit of extra flavor.
 I myself think that possibly adding some salt with the pepper may give it some added flavor.
-Spices is not my specialty.
+Spices are not my specialty.
 Overall I thought it tasted pretty good and had a nice spicy kick with the VELVEETA® Mexican flavor and Mild Ro*Tel®.